-The nature of work has been changing for quite some time, along with employer obligations.
+The nature of work has been changing for quite some time along with employer obligations.
 Rapid advancements in technology have transformed the manner in which work is performed.
-Labour is expensive, and so it comes as no surprise that businesses are heavily investing in technologies that seek to increase efficiency.
-But it is the increasing desire to outsource the risk of a direct employment relationship that has presented the biggest challenge for Australia’s workplace relations system.
+Labour is expensive, and so it’s no surprise that businesses are heavily investing in technologies that seek to increase efficiency.
+However, the increasing desire to outsource the risk of a direct employment relationship that has presented the biggest challenge for Australia’s workplace relations system.

 New technology linking those willing to work with those who need workers, combined with an increasing desire for flexibility, has seen a rapid growth in the so-called ‘gig economy’.
-Ridesharing companies such as Uber, food bike couriers like Deliveroo and Foodora, and online jobsites like Airtasker have all contributed to this rapid growth.
-There are now literally thousands of people willing to perform a wide range of tasks on a contract basis.
-But how are these arrangements regulated?
+Ridesharing companies such as Uber and Ola, food bike couriers like Deliveroo and Uber Eats, and online jobsites like Airtasker, all have contributed to this rapid growth.
+There are now thousands of people willing to perform a wide range of tasks on a contract basis, but the question arises: how can these arrangements be appropriately regulated?

-The Senate’s Education and Employment References Committee has been tasked with examining the incidence of, and trends in, corporate avoidance of the Fair Work Act 2009.
-In particular, the Committee was asked to consider, amongst other things:
+In early 2017, the Senate’s Education and Employment References Committee was tasked with examining the incidence of, and trends in, corporate avoidance of the Fair Work Act 2009 (the Act).
+In particular, the Committee considered in their report, amongst other things: